 Deficiencies in risk and compliance management will not necessarily occasion civil liability to undertakings.
-Nevertheless, if such deficiencies lead to any conduct that infringes the legitimate rights and interests of other parties, undertakings may face civil liability for such infringement.
+Nevertheless, if these deficiencies lead to any conduct that infringes the legitimate rights and interests of other parties, undertakings may face civil liability for this infringement.